frontendpatterns/frontendpatterns.dev/src/content/patterns/route-based-splitting.md

 ---
 # Route-Based Splitting

-Split code automatically at route boundaries for natural loading chunks.

 ## Problem

 Without this pattern, the premise that automatically splitting code at route boundaries for natural loading chunks falls apart, and small changes trigger cascading regressions.